xnjxlii/StockAnalysis/README.md

 of the stocks.
 - Additionally, expected rate of return for each stock and histograms for daily returns of each stock.
 ### Run the project

-1.Clone the Repository:
--Clone the project repository to your local machine using Git:
-    git clone https://github.com/yourusername/historical-stock-analysis.git
+- Clone the project repository to your local machine using Git: git clone https://github.com/yourusername/historical-stock-analysis.git
-2. **Navigate to Project Directory**:
+- Navigate to Project Directory
--Use the `cd` command to navigate into the project directory:
+Use the `cd` command to navigate into the project directory:
     cd Stock Analysis
-3. **Install Dependencies**:
--Install the required Python dependencies using pip pip install pathlib ruamel-yaml pip install yfinance
+- Install Python Dependencies using pip pip install pathlib ruamel-yaml pip install yfinance
 ### Results